mortalnow/dan-s-bullshit/README.md

   - **User Management**: Approve new registrations or delete accounts.
   - **Full Archive**: View the complete history of approved and rejected quotes (Admins only).
 - **Interactive UI**:
-  - **Quote Dispenser**: Shuffle through approved wisdom on the home page.
+  - **Quote Dispenser**: Shuffle through approved wisdom on the home page with AJAX-powered instant updates (no page refresh).
+  - **Like Button**: "Oh, Shit!" button allows anyone (including unregistered users) to like quotes and see the total click count.
   - **Donate Button**: Support the service via a QR code popup.
   - **Custom Favicon**: "DB" logo displays in browser tabs.
   - **Mobile Responsive**: Fully optimized for modern smartphones including iPhone 15/16 Pro with: